Qui sommes-nous ?

 It then assesses their toxicity, by requesting expert opinions.
 It may then take appropriate health policy measures such as bans, restrictions.

-• ANSM conducts inspections on pharmaceutical sites and pharmaceutical sites within healthcare institutions.
+• ANSM conducts inspections at pharmaceutical sites facilities, including those within healthcare institutions.

 The preparations obtained during these inspections are analysed by its laboratories.
 Corrective actions are requested, where applicable.